2186/rosie-tracker/README.md

 The goal of our project was to make a wildlife tracker that could be non invasively attacked to an animal that sends researchers data about it location, movement, stress , and health.
 The data from the device will be sent to a data base using a wireless communication protocol such as wifi or lora to a cloud data base (oracle cloud) where it can be feed to an AI for analyis or directly analysed by researchers on a webpage.

 ## Accopmplishements -
-We’re excited to share that Rosie Wildlife Tracker won 3rd Place at Hackfax 2025 under the theme "A Better World"!
+We’re excited to share that Rosie Wildlife Tracker won 3rd Place at the GMU Hackfax 2025 under the theme "A Better World"!
+Check out the link to the Hackathon: https://hackfax-gmu-cs-club-2025.devpost.com/project-gallery

 Our team successfully demonstrated a working prototype that combines:
 - Real-time GPS tracking